HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/video-3-analog-and-digital-interfaces.md

 ## 🛠️ Microcontroller Integration

+The course uses the Cypress PSoC5 microcontroller, specifically the CY8CKIT-059 development kit, which is widely available and affordable.
+Purchase this kit, as it matches the course requirements and simplifies lab work.

-The course uses the **Cypress PSoC5 microcontroller**, which integrates many hardware functions:
+The kit is based on a Cortex-MR microcontroller, which integrates many hardware functions:

 - **Built-in ADC**
 - **Amplifiers**